AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 #### Steps to design a CMOS inverter cell.
 1. SPICE deck = component connectivity (basically a netlist) of the CMOS inverter.
-2. SPICE deck values = W/L (0.375u/0.25u means width is 375nm and length is 250nm).
+2. SPICE deck values = W/L (0.375u/0.25u means width(length of source and drain) is 375nm and length(distance between source and drain) is 250nm).
 PMOS should be wider in width (2x or 3x) than NMOS ideally *(PMOS' hole is slower than NMOS' electron mobility so to match the rise and fall time PMOS must be thicker (less resistance thus higher mobility) than NMOS)*.
 The gate and supply voltages are normally a multiple of length (in the example, gate voltage can be 2.5V)
 3. Add nodes to surround each component and name it.
 This will be used in SPICE to identify a component.

 Spice deck netlist description